nickbabcock/sff.life/content/efficiently-run-zen3-on-low-profile-coolers-with-undervolting/index.md

 These values, when ranked, will match HWiNFO64.
 Both programs agree that for my 5900x Core 0 (C01) and Core 3 (C04) are the best, but now we have a better idea of exactly how good (or bad) a core is compared to others.
 While we won't be using CTR in this article, we can use the new found values to make better informed curve optimizer offsets though the exact formula for transcribing these weights to offsets would still involve a system of guesses and checks.

-Here's how I look at it.
-I have a difference of 41 between the top core and bottom (174 - 133).
-If I can sustain a -20 offset with the worst core then every 7 points difference will translate into an additional offset (ratios of 5 and 6 didn't prove stable).
-So the best core would have an offset of -25.
-This formula ended up being stable but only resulted in a 2% increase in Cinebench scores.
+Keep in mind that per core results will vary due to the silicon lottery.
+If all the cores are about the same quality, there may not be a difference to going to per core curve optimizations.

+Setting a per core curve only netted a 2% increase in Cinebench scores.
 It's a small step, but a step in the right direction.
 I eagerly await CTR 2.1 and ASRock's Agesa 1.2 update to see how much of an improvement it will yield over hand optimizations.

 ## Results